maths/stack-web/website_files/Events/2026-07-27-Conf-2026/conference-format.md

 subnav_key: conf2026
 ---

+The conference report is available: [The 2026 International Meeting of the STACK Community](CaseStudies/2026/STACK_International_Meeting_Nairobi_2026.md)

 # Conference Format

 The STACK conference will take place over five-days, on **27–31 July 2026**.
 The aim is to blend academic presentations, hands-on workshops, community meetings, and opportunities for collaboration.
 The conference will include: